-In both cases, there was a problem that no one had webcams,” Fahey said.
+“In both cases, there was a problem that no one had webcams,” Fahey said.
 In HireVue’s case, founder Mark Newman started shipping webcams out to applicants using the product from his university dorm room.
 “That was the start of it.
 Hirevue and Montage invented pre-recorded video interviewing, where people record at home while hiring managers were doing something else.”

 Pre-recorded wasn’t the only type of video hiring software being developed at the time.
 GreenJobInterview started its foray into the live video interview business while InterviewStream worked with universities and career counselors to help people searching for jobs practice their interview skills.
 Other providers at the beginning included Take The Interview, Wepow, and Sparkhire.

-When Fahey started VidCruiter in 2009, he wasn’t aware of all these other businesses in the market, but was encouraged about his business idea upon learning about then and the success each was having.
+When Fahey started VidCruiter in 2009, he wasn’t aware of all these other businesses in the market, but was encouraged about his business idea upon learning about them and the success each was having.

 “When we started the company in 2009 with two part-time staffers, HireVue already had $600,000 in revenue,” Fahey said.
 “They were already way bigger than we were, we weren’t even close.”

 The idea for VidCruiter came from someone asking Fahey if he could hire 200 people as quickly as possible with a five-year plan.
 “Because I tend to accelerate everything I do, I said ‘What if we did it in 30 days?’”
 He thought the best way of doing that would be to have a recruiter record video questions then have applicants type their response.
 While that worked well, the idea to improve it with video responses came quickly after, which turned into the core of his business model.